 Asides the above, there’s also the Africa-wide MTN Entrepreneurship Challenge which was launched and driven by Jumia in 2016.
 The winner in 2016 was Ghanian health startup MedRx which beat two other finalists Nigeria’s Pass.ng and Tanzania’s Vicoba to walk away with the $25,000 prize money.

 Globally, Vodafone’s Institute launched the F-LANE accelerator which focuses on women-led or focused tech-startups in partnership with Impact Hub Berlin and Social Entrepreneurship Akademie.
 The accelerator is open to Africans founders and winners would receive about $14,000 in seed funding.
 Although it has an investment arm, Vodafone Ventures, it doesn’t appear to have a fund focused on Africa.

 Asides funding, Vodafone also has partnerships with hubs and startups in Ghana.
 In 2015, IrokoTV announced a content partnership deal with Vodafone Ghana which saw it provide content to Vodafone’s subscribers for a small fee (US$6 per month for more than 4,000 movies).
-Vodafone Ghana is also a partner with MEST Ghana holding developer events, providing access to market and fund development opportunities to startups.
+Vodafone Ghana is also

 In 2015, Airtel announced the Singtel/Airtel Accelerator Challenge a competition for app developers in Africa and Asia.
 The goal was to identify consumer-focused mobile apps in the region.
 In the same year, it also held the Catapult-a-Startup challenge which saw seven startups win 1 million naira each.
 The winning startups were Chopup Games, Yuzah, Sonbim Games, Matchup, Blubird, Pass.ng and PushCV.
 Airtel doesn’t appear to have continued any of these initiatives since 2015.